Icosian Reflections

 A course I used to teach -- cs50 -- has seen some on-campus news (and editorial) coverage recently in the wake of a leak that 60 students in the course were reported to the Administrative Board on suspicions of academic dishonesty.
 I don't have any relationship with the course since 2016 and I don't have any particularly relevant inside information as a former Teaching Fellow.
 As a relatively junior member of the course staff, I wasn't asked to work on any cases of academic dishonesty; the revelations that I could give have already been shared with the press.

-But there's one thing that's come up in the ensuing commentary that I would
+But there's one thing that's come up in the ensuing commentary that I would like to put a finer point on.

 READ MORE